Serengeti, the land that runs forever...

 Serengeti Ride Day 1

-Arrive Kilimanjaro International Airport where you will be met and transferred around 30 minutes to ‘Kili Villas’ for the first night in a comfortable private lodge.
-Meet up with the rest of the group and dinner and night Kili Villas.
-(D)
+Arrive Kilimanjaro International Airport where you will be met and transferred around 30 minutes to the Polo grounds for the first night, a comfortable permanent camp.
+Meet up with the rest of the group and dinner will take place in the polo clubhouse.

 Serengeti Ride Day 2

 An early start to catch a morning charter flight to Ndutu airstrip in the southern Serengeti.
-After the flight, usually about 40 minutes but can be up to 1 ½ hours depending on routing (you may be flown over the Ngorongoro Crater, Lake Manayara or Tarangire National Park, a wonderful opportunity to see these iconic sites from the air), you will be met by a safari vehicle at Ndutu.
-A short wait whilst you are checked-in at the National Park registration post, then set off driving through the Ngorongoro Conservation Area and Serengeti National Park, past impressive rocky outcrops known as “kopjes” , river courses and across the Serengeti’s famous ‘short grass plains’.
+After the flight, depending on where you fly in, anything between 2-4 hours drive, depending on routing (you may be flown over the Ngorongoro Crater, Lake Manayara or Tarangire National Park, a wonderful opportunity to see these iconic sites from the air), you will be met by a safari vehicle at Ndutu.
+A short wait whilst you are checked-in at the National Park registration post, then set off driving through the Ngorongoro Conservation Area and Serengeti National Park, past impressive rocky outcrops known as “kopjes , river courses and across the Serengeti’s famous ‘short grass plains’.
 Prime grazing area for migrating wildebeest during the early months of the year, with luck (always dependant on the weather!) the plains may be thick with wildebeest which arrive in their thousands after the rains to make the most of the fresh grass.
 The plains are also the wildebeests’ favoured birthing spot – it is one of nature’s miracles that females delay giving birth until the rains and grass arrive in an effort to ensure their newly born young get the best start in life, a chance to build their strength on lush new grass before setting off on the long march north to Kenya’s Mara plains.
 Leave the National Park and NCA and after a drive of about 2 hours in all, eventually arrive at the spot chosen for the first camp in the shade of a lovely flat topped acacia.
 Meet the team of support staff, settle into your tents and a welcome lunch in the shade of the mess tent.
 Then, a short siesta, before meeting the horses and their grooms, and time allowing, an evening ride to try them.
 Return to camp at sun set for hot showers, drinks by the campfire and your first dinner together in the bush, before tomorrow when the adventure really starts!
 (B, L, D)

 Serengeti Ride Day 3